 The upcoming Audi Q2 has again been teased ahead of its official debut at the Geneva motor show next week.

-The previous video (below) revealed a little more, showing the front of the car without disguise for the first time.
-Another showed the car's roof, though the video was shot from high overhead so no specific styling details were given away.
+the car's roof, though the video was shot from high overhead so no specific styling details were given away.

 Recent teaser images were posted on an official Audi blog and show the new car under a sheet.
 While not giving away the car's styling, the Q2's prominent front badge and grille can clearly be seen, alongside thin LED daytime running lights.